IdreesInc/Temperature-Simulation/README.md

-# Science-Simulation
+# Temperature-Simulation
 A small visualization of particles and their reactions to different temperatures created in HTML5 and JavaScript.
-Created in a weekend for a job interview, and does not actually simulate the entirety of science.

 ![Science Simulation in Action](http://idreesinc.com/images/sci-sim_in_action.gif)